m-reza-rahman/jboss-eap-on-app-service/README.md

-# Deploying a Jakarta EE Application on Azure using PaaS
+# Deploying a Java/Jakarta EE Application to JBoss EAP on Azure App Service
-This demo shows how you can deploy a Jakarta EE application to Azure using managed JBoss EAP.
+This demo shows how you can deploy a Java/Jakarta EE application to Azure using managed JBoss EAP on App Service (the premier PaaS platform on Azure).
 The following is how you run the demo.

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).